xonq/mycotools/mycotools/USAGE.md

 A key component of robust phylogenetic reconstruction is adequately sampling.
 MycotoolsDB enables adequate sampling by providing a near-comprehensive database of available fungal genomic data.
-Despite the benefits of increased sampling, there are two prominent problems:
-1) the alignment used to generate large phylogenies loses resolution because it is derived from many sequences and
-2) computational complexity increases with sample size.
+Despite the benefits of increased sampling, there are two prominent problems: 1) large alignments lose resolution because they must consider many sequences and 2) computational complexity increases with sample size.
-For some genes, such as ITS, one can usually assume that the gene family is strictly vertically inherited, so the dataset can be cut down to closely related organisms.
-For most other genes, it is not valid to assume the gene family is vertically conserved because horizontal transfer is a prominent form of gene evolution in Fungi.
-Therefore, it is important to systematically truncate the dataset into a manageable set of gene homologs.
+For a small set of genes, such as ITS, one can usually assume that the gene family is strictly vertically inherited, so the dataset can be cut down to closely related organisms.
+For most other genes, it is not valid to assume the gene family is vertically conserved because horizontal transfer is a prominent modality of gene evolution in Fungi.

+It is thus both important to adequately sample and systematically truncate the dataset into a manageable set of gene homologs.
 This is accomplished by iteratively constructing phylogenies, identifying gene family homologs, truncating the data to these homologs, and repeating until a manageable tree is obtained.
 On its own, this analysis requires elaborate integration of multiple independent softwares, but Mycotools takes care of the bulk of this work.

+You will need several programs for this analysis, so activate your Mycotools conda environment and run `conda install iqtree mafft trimal blast -c bioconda`

 <br />